Students Rights and Responsibilities

 Any infraction of College regulations as specified in this Code of Conduct may be referred to the appropriate administrator, committee, or board for a hearing.
 However the administrator dealing with a particular infraction may deem it to be a minor offense and may opt to utilize advising, counseling, and/or admonition to confront the student(s).
 Such an approach is in keeping with the College’s educational mission and serves to inform and place students on notice.
 Information on the offense and subsequent administrative action will be recorded and maintained as an official record for the College and the student.

-All students are required to attend the College’s ALICE training during orientation or during their first semester classes.
+All students are required to attend the College’s ALICE training or Active Shooter training during their first semester classes.
 ALICE (Alert, Lockdown, Inform, Counter, Evacuate) Training provides students with the training to proactively prepare and plan for the potential threat of an aggressive intruder or active shooter event.